Intersection Observer

 Configuring Multiple Thresholds Jump to heading

-Track different visibility percentages by providing multiple threshold
+Track different visibility percentages by providing multiple threshold values as a space-separated list.

 <wa-intersection-observer threshold="0 0.25 0.5 0.75 1"> ... </wa-intersection-observer>